Kagebounshin/skateshop/README.md

     - Products
         - I've choosed images that would help you to quickly indentify a specific product.
 So images with a white background, product placed at the center of the image.
     - Other
         - The other images of the website, where choosen to match the theme of the website, in this case, skateboarding.
-So that the user would get a quick understanding of the sites purpose.
+So that the user would get a better understanding of the sites purpose.

 ---